ga-wdi-pvd/rails_features_CRD/readme.md

 ## SETUP: You do - Tunr - Model & Migration (3:15 - 3:30, 15 min)

 - Create models and migrations for `Tunr`.
-(Don't forget your associations in your model definitions!)
+(Don't forget [your associations in your model definitions](https://github.com/ga-wdi-exercises/tunr_rails/blob/solution/db/migrate/20150724165157_create_songs.rb)!
+Hint: follow this link and take a look at line 7)

 **Note**: You did this correctly if you can create an `artist` and a `song` in the Rails console.